 Lisa is the Executive Director of the International Book Project.
 An avid reader since childhood, Lisa believes that literacy opens doors to all worlds of opportunity.
 South African journalist and librarian Hazel Rochman said, “Reading takes us away from home, but more important, it finds homes for us everywhere.”
 Books sparked Lisa’s interest in international affairs and led to a varied and fulfilling career that has taken her from international management and business development with Fortune 500 companies to raising a family in Kentucky, working as a volunteer and board member for a multitude of philanthropic and charitable projects and managing a congressional campaign.
 Lisa feels at home anywhere and everywhere, having lived in Lexington, Kentucky and the family farm in Washington, Kentucky for two decades, as well as having lived, traveled and worked throughout Europe, the Middle East and Eastern Europe.
 A native of Southern California, Lisa holds a B.A. in International Relations from Stanford University and an MBA in Finance from UCLA.
 Her favorite author is Wallace Stegner, but she has too many favorite books to single out just one!

 Charla is the Director of Operations at the International Book Project.
-At an early age, Charla became enthralled by the world around her and took every opportunity to travel and learn about the world.
-While studying at Berea College, she developed a passion for social justice and nonprofit work, which drew her to the International Book Project.
-During 2015-2016, Charla served as AmeriCorps VISTA member with the International Book Project and learned firsthand the impact books could have on a global scale.
-She is very excited to continue her work with IBP in such a direct role.
+At an early age, Charla became enthralled by the world around her and took every opportunity to explore and learn about the world.
+She has spent time traveling and studying throughout Europe and Australia.
+While earning a B.A. in Psychology at Berea College, she developed a passion for social justice and non-profit service that led her to the International Book Project.
+In 2015-2016, Charla served as AmeriCorps VISTA member with the International Book Project and learned firsthand the impact books could have on a global scale.
+As the Director of Operations, Charla oversees all large shipments, keeps the warehouse running smoothly, and manages volunteers.
 Charla continues to be interested in seeing the world, reading good books, and large cups of coffee.

 Ryan is an AmeriCorps VISTA serving International Book Project as a member of The Plantory Network.
 Ryan grew up in Eastern Kentucky and earned his Bachelor of Arts in English Education at Morehead State University.
 After becoming TEFL and TESOL certified, Ryan then taught English online for a year before working as an English instructor at Magoffin County High School.
 Hoping to hone his skills in a way that allowed him to share his passion for literature with others, Ryan continued his education, earning a Master of Arts in Literature at New Mexico State University.
 While there, Ryan’s primary area of research concerned modern, postmodern, and contemporary literature as understood from the critical perspectives of intersectionality, phenomenology, narrative, and metanarrative.
 As a teaching assistant, he also taught 100-level English courses on Rhetoric and Composition and 200-level English courses on Intersectionality as it relates to Language, Power, and Identity.
 As an Americorp VISTA serving International Book Project, Ryan coordinates the Books as Bridges program, a program that seeks to increase literacy and cultural awareness in Kentucky by establishing and maintaining global partnerships.
 Matching students in Kentucky with those around the world according to age and skill level, the program utilizes lessons taught from an intersectional perspective and works to increase student access to books and other materials that encourage literacy.
 Outreach takes many forms, but the program gives students the opportunity to exchange three letters with a pen-pal from another country and also invites schools to take part in creating and completing a service-learning project.
 In his free time, Ryan enjoys reading, writing, biking, yoga, and playing music.
 He also loves his cats, Fluff and Savage, very much.